deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

 5. The sender should ignore the ECE bits set in the packet arriving out of window (Section 6.1.2).

+ECN++ compliance
+^^^^^^^^^^^^^^^^

+The section specificed the actual behaviour of ECN++ in ns-3

+1. If enable EcnPp in ns-3, the following types of packet will carry ECT bit in IP header, including SYN/ACK W probe, FIN, RST and re-transmitted packet.
+2. In EcnPp, the sender should do corresponding congestion response if the previous packet carried ECT get congesion response.

+SYN/ACK:
+	if the sender of SYN/ACK get congestion feedback, it will adopt ECN+ for congestion response.
+	Reduce IW from 10 segments to 1 segment.

+W probe:
+	If the sender of W probe get congestion feedback, there are two situations. situation 1: the r_wnd is still zero, so the next data packet is still W probe;
+	situation 2: the r_wnd is open, the sender can send out data packet.
+	Actually, the situation 1 is rare, because we get the congestion feedback, it means the W probe is in the receiving window.
+	So the congestion response will be postponed until the moment new data packet send out.

+FIN and RST:
+	The congestion response for FIN and RST is not required.
+	Bescause, after the sender send out FIN or RST packet, no data will be send out anymore, so no need to do congestion response.

+Re-XMT:
+	The congestion response for Re-XMT packet is same as origin data packet.
+	The sender will postpone the congestion response till new data packet sendout.

 Open issues
 ^^^^^^^^^^^

 The following issues are yet to be addressed:

+For classic ECN:
 1. Retransmitted packets should not have the CWR bit set (Section 6.1.5).

 2. Despite the congestion window size being 1 MSS, the sender should reduce its